WardCunningham/allyabase/docs/on-distributed-systems/on-distributed-systems.md

 I don't know, just a thought.

 Machines though don't reach any such point, they just keep churning out the laws.
+Well, that's if you make them churn out laws of course.